kbruegge/streams-cta/README.md

 To use the ProtoBuf data models from DAQ we use the alpha version of the javanano output of protocolbuffers version 3.
 To get the javanano output download the current protobuf implementation from [github](https://github.com/google/protobuf/tree/master/javanano).
-Install and compile al of that stuff.
-Then call it with with folowing options:
+Compile and install everything needed.
+Then you can call it with with following options:

         protoc --javanano_out=../streams-cta/src/main/java/